Skip to footer content

 2.3.
 Installation

-Before utilizing Amazon Textract for the initial time, follow these steps:
+Before utilizing Amazon Textract for the first time, follow these steps:

 1. Register for AWS Services: